-Useful terms · Cloudflare for Teams documentation
+Useful terms

 cloudflared tunnel login.
 This file uses a certificate to authenticate your instance of

 cloudflared and it is required when you create new tunnels, delete existing tunnels, change DNS records, or configure tunnel routing from cloudflared.
 This file is not required to perform actions such as running an existing tunnel or managing tunnel routing from the Cloudflare dashboard.
-The
+Refer to the Tunnel permissions page for more details on when this file is needed.

 cert.pem origin certificate is valid for at least 10 years, and the service token it contains is valid until revoked.